hackersanddesigners/iperform/readme.md

 ### Info

-You can grab the `group-id` of a Whatsapp group from the terminal debug output of `python server.py`, right after you create a new whatsapp group: it looks something like `31627060041-1010124455@g.us`:
+You can grab the `group-id` of a WhatsApp group from the terminal debug output of `python server.py`, right after you create a new WhatsApp group: it looks something like `31627060041-1010124455@g.us`:

-* the first bunch of numbers correspond to the whatsapp number which created the group,
+* the first bunch of numbers correspond to the WhatsApp number which created the group,
 * whereas the second part is the timestamp of when the group was created.

 You only need the two series of numbers—`31627060041-1010124455`.

-As a general comment, be aware that the program might stop working as Whatsapp changes its API.
+As a general comment, be aware that the program might stop working as WhatsApp changes its API.
 Look up the [/issues](https://github.com/tgalal/yowsup/issues) section of Yowsup, to catch up on the latest news.